Agilent Technologies (NYSE:A) Updates FY 2021 Earnings Guidance

+Agilent Technologies (NYSE:A) last issued its earnings results on Monday, August 16th.
+The medical research company reported $1.10 EPS for the quarter, beating the consensus estimate of $0.99 by $0.11.
+Agilent Technologies had a net margin of 16.12% and a return on equity of 26.12%.
+The company had revenue of $1.59 billion during the quarter, compared to analysts’ expectations of $1.54 billion.
+During the same period in the previous year, the company earned $0.78 EPS.
+The business’s revenue for the quarter was up 25.8% compared to the same quarter last year.
+On average, sell-side analysts forecast that Agilent Technologies will post 4.31 EPS for the current fiscal year.

-In related news, VP Jacob Thaysen sold 16,289 shares of the company’s stock in a transaction that occurred on Thursday, June 10th.
-The shares were sold at an average price of $142.90, for a total value of $2,327,698.10.
-Following the completion of the sale, the vice president now owns 83,423 shares in the company, valued at approximately $11,921,146.70.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In other Agilent Technologies news, SVP Michael Tang sold 13,465 shares of the firm’s stock in a transaction on Thursday, May 27th.
+The stock was sold at an average price of $136.15, for a total value of $1,833,259.75.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
 Also, VP Padraig Mcdonnell sold 1,000 shares of the firm’s stock in a transaction on Friday, May 28th.
-The shares were sold at an average price of $138.42, for a total transaction of $138,420.00.
-Following the transaction, the vice president now owns 16,916 shares in the company, valued at approximately $2,341,512.72.
+The stock was sold at an average price of $138.42, for a total value of $138,420.00.
+Following the completion of the sale, the vice president now directly owns 16,916 shares of the company’s stock, valued at $2,341,512.72.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 45,333 shares of company stock valued at $6,503,967.
+Over the last three months, insiders sold 54,366 shares of company stock valued at $7,994,954.

+An institutional investor recently raised its position in Agilent Technologies stock.
+Morgan Stanley boosted its stake in Agilent Technologies, Inc. (NYSE:A) by 2.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 1,154,775 shares of the medical research company’s stock after purchasing an additional 33,059 shares during the quarter.
+Morgan Stanley owned approximately 0.38% of Agilent Technologies worth $170,688,000 as of its most recent filing with the Securities & Exchange Commission.

 Agilent Technologies, Inc engages in the provision of application focused solutions for life sciences, diagnostics, and applied chemical markets.
 It operates through the following segments: Life Sciences and Applied Markets; Diagnostics and Genomics; and Agilent CrossLab.
 The Life Sciences and Applied Markets segment offers application-focused solutions that include instruments and software that enable to identify, quantify, and analyze the physical and biological properties of substances and products, as well as the clinical and life sciences research areas to interrogate samples at the molecular and cellular level.